 Acquiescence bias is another form of response style, whereby research respondents agree with the question(s) regardless of the content [62].
 Some researchers speculate that cultural values emphasizing harmony influence this response pattern, and they posit that a cultural script in Hispanic culture known as simpatia, which emphasizes harmonious, cooperative, and positive social relations, has a role in acquiescence bias in this population [40].
-Some studies, for example, have found that certain racial/ethnic groups are more likely to choose the option "yes" in yes/no questions [166].
+In one study, Latino research participants who were less acculturated or had stronger Latino cultural orientations displayed higher levels of acquiescence bias [204].
+In addition, when the interview was conducted in Spanish, this influenced acquiescence, even after controlling for acculturation and other participant characteristics.
+Other studies have found that certain racial/ethnic groups are more likely to choose the option "yes" in yes/no questions [166].